jbrouw2/Character_Collider/README.md

 ![](https://media.giphy.com/media/YLtioL8cTACFEPMkFx/giphy.gif)

-- Go deep into individual characters' behaviors with nested bookmarks for each Character, Domain, and Facet of ptheir ersonality
+- Go deep into individual characters' behaviors with nested bookmarks for each Character, Domain, and Facet of their personality
 - These behavior descriptions are unique, based on whether the character scores high or low on each personality domain

 ![](https://media.giphy.com/media/DUE3u2o4COr89RncjE/giphy.gif)